svilkata/Elasticsearch/README.md

 - run GET on `localhost:8080/api/products/matchallproducts` - searches in index `product_index`
 - run GET on `localhost:8080/api/products/matchallproducts/{fieldValue}` - searches in index `product_index` with that fieldValue
 - run GET on `localhost:8080/api/products/boolquery/{productNameValue}/{quantity}` - searches in index `product_index` with bool combined query

+### More configuration of Elasticsearch
+1. Elasticsearch Clients - **Imperative Rest Client**(ElasticsearchConfiguration) or **Reactive Rest Client**
+2. We could use **Elasticsearch Object Mapping** - registering converters, using annotations for mapping such as @Field, using Elasticsearch Query Builder, etc - https://docs.spring.io/spring-data/elasticsearch/reference/elasticsearch/object-mapping.html
+3. We could use blocking **Elasticsearch Operations**
+- **IndexOperations** defines actions on index level like **creating or deleting an index**.
+- **DocumentOperations** defines actions to store, update and retrieve entities based on their id.
+- **SearchOperations** define the actions to search for multiple entities using queries
+- **ElasticsearchOperations** combines the DocumentOperations and SearchOperations interfaces.

+Basically one should just use the ElasticsearchOperations to interact with the Elasticsearch cluster.
+When using repositories, this instance is used under the hood as well.

+The **ElasticsearchTemplate** (which inherits ElasticsearchOperations) is a bit of old approach.
+We could directly inject the ElasticsearchOperations.

+4. We could also use non-blocking **Reactive Elasticsearch Operations**